Short overview of the reception system

 Portuguese Refugee Council Visit Website

-The primary responsibility for the provision of material reception conditions lies with the Ministry of Home Affairs.[1]
-However, the responsibility for reception lies with the Ministry of Employment, Solidarity, and Social Security for asylum seekers who pass the admissibility procedure and are in the regular procedure.[2]
+Until 29 October 2023, the primary responsibility for the provision of material reception conditions laid with the Ministry of Home Affairs.
+Due to the institutional changes that occurred in 2023, from that date on, the primary responsibility for the provision of material provisions is assigned to the Ministry in charge of Migration.[1]
+Nevertheless, the responsibility for the provision of material reception conditions to asylum seekers who pass the admissibility procedure and are in the regular procedure lies with the Ministry of Employment, Solidarity and Social Security.[2]
 The authorities can cooperate with other public entities and/or private non-profit organisations within the framework of a MoU to ensure the provision of such services.[3]

-• Santa Casa da Misericórdia de Lisboa (SCML) assists asylum seekers who have submitted an appeal against a Dublin decision or a first instance decision (with the exception of a first instance decision in the regular procedure) as well as certain categories of asylum seekers in the regular procedure;
+• Santa Casa da Misericórdia de Lisboa (SCML) assisted asylum seekers who have submitted an appeal against a Dublin decision or a first instance decision (with the exception of a first instance decision in the regular procedure) as well as certain categories of asylum seekers in the regular procedure;

-Asylum seekers who lack resources[7] are entitled to support from the moment they apply for asylum,[8] and until a final decision is reached on their asylum application,[9] without prejudice to the suspensive effect of appeals,[10] and to the provision of material reception conditions beyond final rejection in case of ongoing need for support on the basis of an individual assessment of the applicant’s social and financial circumstances.[11]
+Asylum seekers who lack resources[8] are entitled to support from the moment they apply for asylum[9] until a final decision is reached on their asylum application,[10] without prejudice to the suspensive effect of appeals,[11] and to the provision of material reception conditions beyond final rejection in case of the ongoing need for support on the basis of an individual assessment of the applicant’s social and financial circumstances.[12]

 CPR ensures accommodation until ISS or SCML take over and asylum seekers only leave its facilities when alternative accommodation is secured.

 [1] This includes admissibility procedures (including Dublin procedures); accelerated procedures, border procedures, subsequent applications and applications following a removal decision: Article 61(1) Asylum Act.
+As previously mentioned, until the end of 2023 migration was part of the portfolio of the Ministry of Parliamentary Affairs.

 [2] Article 61(2) Asylum Act.